TosbackCgusBridge-Bot/CGUs-versions/Wayfair/Privacy Policy.md

 To provide you with information about products and services that may be useful to you, we may partner with select reputable organizations whose privacy policies we believe are consistent with ours.
 Such organizations may include other retailers and magazine publishers.
 Through these arrangements, we may share, exchange, cross-reference and/or rent your name and mailing address.

-If you do not want us to share your Personal Information with third parties for marketing purposes, please contact us at legal@wayfair.com.
+If you do not want us to share your Personal Information with third parties for marketing purposes, please contact us here.
 Immediately after your request has been processed, your information will no longer be shared with any third party for marketing purposes.

 Blogs, Reviews and Forums

 The Service also may from time to time offer publicly-accessible blogs, customer reviews or forums.
 Any information you provide in these areas may be read, collected and used by others who access them.
-To request removal of your Personal Information from blogs, customer reviews or forums, please contact us at legal@wayfair.com.
+To request removal of your Personal Information from blogs, customer reviews or forums, please contact us here.
 Please note that in some cases we may be unable to remove your Personal Information.

 Inviting Others